charlieppark/Tutorial_2/README.md

 \gamma (p) = \left( \sin \left( 2^0 p \right), \cos \left( 2^0 p \right), \cdots, \sin \left( 2^{L-1} \right), \cos \left( 2^{L-1} \right) \right),
 ```
 where $L$ is the number of sinusoidal frequencies.
 Note that $\pi$ in Eqn 4. of the paper is often omitted in practice.
+It is also common to include the original data in the final encodings.
 Refer to [the author's comment](https://github.com/bmild/nerf/issues/12) for details.

 ### Task 5.
 Quantitative \& Quantitative Evaluation